 “He who sings songs to a heavy heart is like him who lays off a garment in cold weather and like vinegar upon soda.”

 We love music.

-Actually, we have been designed and destined to win.
+As children of God, we have been designed and destined to win.

 How about the crying songs?
 It’s my party and I’ll cry if I want to.
-Or Blue eyes crying in the rain.
+Blue eyes crying in the rain.

 Listen to music that will inspire you.
 Our morning playlist alone includes: